How to Make a Chinoiserie Style Lamp with Decoupage

 As well as the cord.

 Fortunately, the day was sunny, but not windy.
-I took the lamp outside on our driveway and placed it on a newspaper.
+I took the lamp outside on our driveway and placed it on a stack of newspaper.

 Then I gave it a good coverage of the Ultra Spray.
 This product isn’t like spray paint.
 It feels more like you are spritzing with water.
 Unfortunately, I didn’t take a picture of that process.